Kony Ealy: Professional career

+Pre-draft

 As a sophomore the year before, Ealy was given a third round grade by the NFL Draft Advisory Board, which is typically conservative when projecting the draft positions of underclassmen.
-Following his breakout junior campaign, Ealy was a projected first round pick by numerous outlets, including the Panthers General Manager Dave Gettleman, with some projecting him as a potential top 10 selection.
+Following his breakout junior campaign, Ealy was a projected first round pick by numerous outlets, including the Carolina Panthers general manager Dave Gettleman, with some projecting him as a potential top 10 selection.
 His combination of length, athleticism, and versatility drew comparisons to players including Robert Quinn, Michael Bennett, and Chandler Jones.
-Dallas Cowboys executive vice president Stephen Jones noted after the 2014 NFL Draft that had the Cowboys not traded the number 47 overall selection in a deal to move up to select Boise State defensive end DeMarcus Lawrence, they would have used that pick to draft Ealy, whom they regarded as an immediate starter.
+Dallas Cowboys executive vice president Stephen Jones noted after the 2014 NFL draft that had the Cowboys not traded the number 47 overall selection in a deal to move up to select Boise State defensive end DeMarcus Lawrence, they would have used that pick to draft Ealy, whom they regarded as an immediate starter.

-Ealy was selected by the Carolina Panthers in the second round (60th overall) pick of the 2014 NFL Draft.

 Carolina Panthers

-2014 season

-On May 29, 2014, Ealy signed a four-year $3.55 million deal.
+Ealy was selected by the Panthers in the second round (60th overall) pick of the 2014 NFL draft.
+On May 29, 2014, he signed a four-year $3.55 million deal.
 Per Pro Football Focus, Ealy was one of the highest-graded run defenders of the NFL in the preseason.
-He made his NFL debut performance in week 2 when the Panthers defeated the Detroit Lions in a 24–7 victory.
-In their week 8 matchup against the defending champion Seattle Seahawks, Ealy had his best game of the season with two solo tackles and the first sack of his NFL career against Russell Wilson.
-In their week 14 win over the Tampa Bay Buccaneers, Ealy recorded his 2nd career NFL sack against Josh McCown.
-Ealy followed this up with another sack of Brian Hoyer during the Panthers week 15 win over the Cleveland Browns, beating Joe Thomas.
+He made his NFL debut performance in Week 2 when the Panthers defeated the Detroit Lions in a 24–7 victory.
+In their Week 8 matchup against the defending champion Seattle Seahawks, Ealy had his best game of the season with two solo tackles and the first sack of his NFL career against Russell Wilson.
+In their Week 14 win over the Tampa Bay Buccaneers, Ealy recorded his second career NFL sack against Josh McCown.
+Ealy followed this up with another sack of Brian Hoyer during the Panthers Week 15 win over the Cleveland Browns, beating Joe Thomas.
 On December 23, 2014, Ealy was named to Sports Illustrated All-Rookie Team.
 During the final game of the season, Ealy recorded a sack on Atlanta quarterback, Matt Ryan, recording a sack in each of the final three games of his rookie season.
 Over the final four games of the season, Ealy also recorded nine QB pressures to double his total over any other four game segment of his rookie season.
 Ealy finished his rookie season with 12 tackles, 4 sacks, and 1 forced fumble.
-He was named to the Sports Illustrated All-Rookie Team of 2014.
+He was named to the PFWA All-Rookie Team.